 Attending the Physics Olympiad is a remarkable opportunity for high-school students.
-The recent International Physics Olympiad was held in Tel-Aviv, Israel, in July 2019, where teams of 5 from dozens of countries participated.
+The recent International Physics Olympiad was held virtually, in July 2021, where teams of 5 from dozens of countries participated.

 To learn more about the International Physics Olympiad, click here.

 We are preparing students for the first screening exam for the US Physics Olympiad team, known as the "F=ma" exam, held annualy at the end of January.
 The material for this exam is mostly mechanics - you can find examples of previous exams here.
 The mentoring is done by undergraduate and graduate students, from Harvard and MIT, starting in the fall and continuing through January.
 In the spring (January through March) we start preparations for the Semi-Finals exam, which covers a much broader range of materials.

 In fall 2021, we will be holding the Harvard Physics Circle meetings virtually over zoom, starting Saturday September 18, 2021 at 1 pm EST. Participation is open to any interested high school students.
 To receive the links for the virtual sessions, please email your name, school and grade to: email@example.com

 Note that in the spring semester we cover topics other than mechanics, including electromagnetism, thermodynamics and relativity.
 The syllabus and relevant pdfs from 2020 can be found below.

 Many thanks to our wonderful mentors in 2020-2021 for their hard work and dedication:

 Atinc Cagan Sengul (Harvard Ph.D. student & former IPHO participant)

 Sabina Dragoi (Harvard undergraduate & former IPHO participant)

 Yuan Lee (MIT alum & former IPHO participant)